cleankod/currency-rate-converter/README.md

 # To do
 * Rounding when calculating the amount.
-* Investigate whether it is possible to implement the value-object serialization, to avoid `value` nested field in JSON.
+* ✓ contributed on existing branch by Fixing the tests.
+Investigate whether it is possible to implement the value-object serialization, to avoid `value` nested field in JSON.
 See [#10](https://github.com/cleankod/currency-rate-converter/pull/10) as a starting point.
 * Move parameter-specific logic outside the controller.
 * Replace exceptions with `Result` (`either`) which improves the overall methods API readability and forces error handling.
 Look into [cleankod/architecture-archetype](https://github.com/cleankod/architecture-archetype) as a starting point.
 * Better error handling, especially of potential errors from NBP API.
 * Caching the NBP API results.
-* Circuit-breaker for the NBP API client.
+* TODO: merge.
+To be merged Circuit-breaker for the NBP API client.
 * Better logging with traceability.
 * Test coverage report.
-  * DONE, Auto generating REST API docs.
+* ✓ Auto generating REST API docs.
 * Integration tests with the real NBP API.
 * Replace Spring Framework with a different one.
 * The proposed architecture is not perfect.
 Suggest improvements.
+* ✓ CI TODO: write improvements